KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 ##### Virtual Machines Images

 If you want to run Kali Linux as a "guest" under [VMware or VirtualBox](/docs/virtualization/), Kali Linux is available as a pre-built virtual machines with any guest tools already installed.
-These image are available in a 64-bit (amd64), and 32-bit PAE (i\*86) formats.

 - [Official Kali Linux VMware and VirtualBox Images](/get-kali/#kali-virtual-machines)